 If they are not sufficiently fed, they may tend to seek out extra food to fill their tummy (although in most cases they are simply following their instinct and gobble whatever they can find).

-Ensuring that your dog is receiving the right diet is important not only to keep it satisfied, it is also critical for their overall health and growth.
+Ensuring that your dog is receiving the right diet is important not only to keep it satisfied but is also critical for its overall health and growth.

-Make sure that they are getting their food at the right time, and in between meal times, you can feed it with some snacks.
+Make sure that they are getting their food at the right time, and in between meal times, you can feed them with some snacks.